5 ways beauty brands are helping Ukraine | Marie Claire

 Marie Claire is working closely with Toiletries Amnesty to gather donations for refugees in Poland.
 The charity was founded in 2014 to provide victims of domestic abuse, homelessness and ill health with beauty products.
 Focused on both sustainability and mental health advocacy, the team divert unused beauty products from landfill and give them to people who need a beauty boost the most.

 Currently the charity is working directly with Polish charities to send products to the border.
-Utilising Marie Claire’s extensive beauty contacts, so far Toiletries Amnesty has received donations from brands including Cloud Nine, Dr Hauschka, Wella and Illamasqua.
+Utilising Marie Claire’s extensive beauty contacts, so far Toiletries Amnesty has received donations from brands including Cloud Nine, Dr Hauschka, Wella, Illamasqua, and L’Occitane.

+On the collaboration Lisa Oxenham, Beauty and Style Director and Beauty Industry Ambassador for Toiletries Amnesty says:

+“I started volunteering with Toiletries Amnesty as I am able to supply essential toiletries in bulk thanks to my contacts in the beauty and wellness.
+Now, it’s more important than ever to get care packages to those in need, fast.
+If you are in the beauty and wellbeing industry and want to help, please contact me directly.

 If you are a brand, and you would like to make a donation, contact Lisa Oxenham.